Category Archives: Danish Royals

 Frederik III and Sophie Amalie of Brunswick-Lüneburg, circa 1643; Credit – Wikipedia

 In the 1630s, there had been unsuccessful negotiations for a marriage between Frederik III and Queen Christina of Sweden.
 Finally, in March 1640, 31-year-old Frederik was betrothed 12-year-old Sophie Amalie of Brunswick-Lüneburg, daughter of Georg, Duke of Brunswick-Lüneburg and Anna Eleonore of Hesse-Darmstadt.
-Because of the young age of the bride, the marriage was delayed.
+Because of the bride’s young age, the marriage was delayed.
 On October 1, 1643, at Glücksborg Castle in Glücksborg, Duchy of Schleswig, now in the German state of Schleswig-Holstein, Frederik III and Sophie Amalie of Brunswick-Lüneburg were married.

 Frederik III and Sophie Amalie of Brunswick-Lüneburg had eight children: